Rowan Hall (College of Engineering) Renovation

 Subsequently, HERA provided design development for 2½ additional floors, including finding efficiencies in laboratory space for the University.
 HERA worked with the architect and Rowan to ensure their budget was met for all areas of the project.

 The project was completed over two phases to capitalize on the scheduled closure of portions of Rowan Hall created by the new College of Engineering addition currently under construction.
-The first phase of work was completed in the summer of 2016 and was limited to the first floor south wing of the building.
-This phase occurred in conjunction with the bridge connection of the new addition to the building at Rowan Hall and includes the STEM Lab, Project and Manual Machine Teaching Lab, the Manufacturing and Automation Research Lab, and requested upgrades to the chemical storage rooms, as well as infilling the high bay lab floor.
-Phase Two was completed after the new College of Engineering building was complete, during the 2016-17 school year and subsequent summer.
+The first phase includes the STEM lab, project and manual machine teaching lab, manufacturing and automation research lab and requested upgrades to the chemical storage rooms, as well as infilling the high bay lab floor.
+The second phase was completed after the new College of Engineering building was complete.

 Glassboro, New Jersey